HGTC Refund Policy

 Continuing Education Refunds

 It is the student's responsibility to request a refund from the Continuing Education

 department at any campus at least one (1) working day before the class is scheduled

 to begin.
 No refunds will be issued on or after the first day of class.
 At times,

 there are exceptions that require more than one working day notification for a refund

 request.
 Those instances will be noted in the published Class Schedule and/or other

 publication or brochure advertising the class or program.

 All refunds will be paid by check or charge-card credit.
 Refunds will be mailed to the student's address of record unless otherwise requested.

-If a student feels this policy has not been fairly applied or there are special circumstances that should be considered, an appeal may be made in writing to the Associate Vice President for Student Affairs or his designee for credit courses, and to the Vice President for Workforce Development & Continuing Education for non-credit courses.
+If a student feels this policy has not been fairly applied or there are special circumstances that should be considered, a Tuition Appeal form may be completed and submitted to the Registrar’s Office on the Conway campus or the Admission’s Office on the Grand Strand and Georgetown campuses for credit courses.
+For noncredit courses, the appeal must be made to the Vice President for Workforce Development & Continuing Education on the Grand Strand campus.